Yodata/real-estate/src/pages/docs/topic/message/listing.delete.md

 *a PropertyListing is deleted*

+Delete events may happen when a listing has been removed and should not exist in a 3rd party system.
+In these instances, the listing should be deleted and no longer display.
+The listing is “deleted”.
+Here are some examples where a delete event would be used.

 *DELETED - A listing that is deleted is no longer available in the MLS system*

 *ON HOLD Status- A listing that is “on hold” status is no longer available in the MLS to show*